nrichards/Qun-mk2/README.md

 Striped square | 4 notes in the step (1/32th)

 ## PLY:SEQ VELOCITY / WIDTH / PROBABILITY
-Press one of the eight buttons and turn the dial, then it will modify velocity / width / probablity for each step.
+Press one of the eight buttons and turn the dial, then it will modify velocity / width / probability for each step.

 If you press NO or OK while pressing [1-8] button, you can edit sub-step parameter.